Katherine Dunn: Later life and career

 Dunn began her first novel Attic (1970) while studying at Reed College.
 During a Christmas break trip to Ashbury Heights in 1967 she met a man she would spend the next ten years with.
 Together, they traveled to Mexico, Boston, Newfoundland, and Seville, where she finished Attic, then to Karpathos.
 Here, she finished her second novel, Truck (1971), and became pregnant.
 She gave birth to her son in Dublin, Ireland.
 After living for seven years at various locations, they returned to Portland to stay "because there was a good alternative public school", namely the Metropolitan Learning Center.
 She settled in the Nob Hill neighborhood, where she resided until her death.

 Dunn waited tables in the morning before her son woke up, and tended bars at night, painted houses, and did voice-over work.
 In the 1970s, she hosted a radio show on Portland's community radio station KBOO, during which she read short fiction by other authors.
 She taught advanced classes in creative writing at Oregon's Lewis & Clark College and a graduate course in the same subject at Pacific University in Forest Grove, Oregon.

 In 1981, Dunn began writing about boxing in Willamette Week.
-Having fallen in love with the sport, she went on to cover the sport for a number of publications, including PDXS, The Oregonian, and The New York Times.
+She went on to cover the sport for a number of publications, including PDXS, The Oregonian, and The New York Times.
 She has been described as "one of the better boxing writers in the United States".
 She started boxing training in her 40s.